 it is number 200!!!!
 Wohooo!
 The 200th post.

-All right.
-With that out of the way, let’s look at one of the most important words ever.
+And to celebrate that, let’s look at one of the most important words ever.
 A word you’ll need every day.
 Get ready to explore the meaning of

 “I eat (use) chocolate every day… don’t know why… because it’s there, I guess.“.